Hugh Selwyn Mauberley: Structure

 poems II–V are reprinted as if they were parts II–V of "E.P.
 Ode".
 They are in fact individual poems in a sequence of which "E.P.: Ode" is only poem I.

 A brief analysis

 Hugh Selwyn Mauberley addresses Pound's alleged failure as a poet.
 F. R. Leavis considered it "quintessential autobiography."

 Speaking of himself in the third person, Pound criticises his earlier works as attempts to "wring lilies from the acorn", that is to pursue aesthetic goals and art for art's sake in a rough setting, America, which he calls "a half-savage country".
 "For three years, out of key with his time/He strove to resuscitate the dead art/Of poetry" resonates with Pound's efforts to write in traditional forms (e.g., Canzoni, 1911) and subsequent disillusionment.
 Pound in his mock-epitaph is said to be "wrong from the start", but this is quickly qualified: "No, hardly–".
-The rest of the poem is essentially a defense of Pound, who, like Capaneus, was fighting against the unsurmountable flood of philistinism.
+The rest of the poem is essentially a defense of Pound, who, like Capaneus, was attempting to hold back an overwhelming flood of philistinism.